shoelace-style/webawesome/docs/docs/layout/frame.md

 ## Border Radius

-By default, `wa-frame` has a square border radius.
+Frames have a square border radius by default.
 You can add any of the following [`wa-border-radius-*`](/docs/style-utilities/border-radius) classes to an element with `wa-frame` to specify the border radius:
 - `wa-border-radius-xs`
 - `wa-border-radius-s`
 - `wa-border-radius-m`